gatsbyjs/gatsby/docs/contributing/docs-contributions.md

 If you find a broken link in the Gatsby docs, feel free to fix it and submit a PR!

 Keep in mind that some links in here are already correct because they work on gatsbyjs.org.
-While it would be nice to links in documentation to work on GitHub, have them working on gatsbyjs.org is a higher priority!
+While it would be nice for links in documentation to work on GitHub, having them working on gatsbyjs.org is a higher priority!

 ## Headings